xuhao1/DCSNoJoy/dcs.md

 Tcam_dcs[1] = -Tcam_ned[2]
 Tcam_dcs[2] = Tcam_ned[1]

+In F11 view, you can freely write control.
+However the WSAD key will cause jiiter.
+In F3 view, you can change the view by write the relative position (interesting), because it always foucs on the aircraft.

 # python transformations
 Common euler angles on aviation is ZYX, which is also default by python transformations.py Here we use MATLAB as standard